(NewsUSA) - Pets are the lights of their owners' lives. And keeping pets healthy is key to extending the warmth and love for years.

 Dr. Ernie Ward, nationally renowned veterinarian, pet author and founder of the Association for Pet Obesity Prevention, offers his 'Top 5 Healthy Habits' for pet owners to help ensure pets stay happy and healthy throughout the year:

 1. Healthy Eats and Treats.
 The most important decision you make each day regarding your pet's health is what you feed it.
 When choosing pet food, look for meat as one of the first few ingredients, and avoid by-products, artificial flavors, colors and preservatives whenever possible.
 When it comes to treats, look for low-cal options that confer some health benefit.
 Treats that help maintain healthy joints, clean teeth or ensure pills are taken are recommended.
+The Greenies Brand specializes in great-tasting treats individually formulated to deliver these benefits.
 If you're going to give treats, make them count!

 2. Brain Boosters.
 Most people love puzzles -- and so does your pet!
 One of the best ways to feed and treat pets is with a food puzzle.
 These clever devices hide your pet's food or treats until they unlock the secret and get their goodies.
 These tools engage your pet's brain and bust boredom while you're away.
 Forget peanut butter-stuffed toys; these toys stimulate thought and don't pack on the pounds!